DrKraig/Planning-Algorithms/Project2/README.md

 ## A few instresting things about this prorgam.
   1. For each and every node, its co-ordinates, neighbours, parent and the distance to reach that node is being stored.
   2. For each node a parent node has been created so that once the final state is found, a solution could be backtracked.
+  3. The math for finding out the line equations was found by plotting the map on GeoGebra.